stella-cervini/MarketingAnalytics/README.md

-# Marketing Analytics
+# Marketing Analytics: Analyze business data, get insights and make actions!
-## Analyze business data, get insights and make actions!
+In this project we simulated a real scenario and created marketing strategies based on data.